clauRamirez/newbieDictionary/README.md

 For the opposite of Local, see [Remote](#remote--)

 ### Manipulating the DOM -
-Just means changing something (usually JavaScript) in the DOM.
+Just means changing something (usually using JavaScript) in the DOM.

 ### Machine Learning -
 A realm of study within the domain of artificial intelligence that aims to develop techniques in software which allow machines to learn through experience.